PiErr0r/aoc/README.md

         * here is the text (task) of the day fetched
     3. `{day}_input`
         * which holds the input data for you
-* in addition the script will create a file with the exact time when it has fetched the day so you can track you time when solving
+* in addition the script will create a file with the exact time when it has fetched the day so you can track your time when solving

 ## solved